Prepositions are the small words that indicate relationship between things, such as “from”, “about”, “below”, “through” and so on.

 fyrir (for, before; standing in the way of)

-- If the subject is in the second case , the object is going to be given to the subject and so there is an imagined “movement” to the subject.
+- If the subject is in the accusative case (the second case) , the object is going to be given to the subject (and so there is an imagined “movement” towards the subject).
 This can also indicate a relationship in time.

-- If the subject is in the third case , the subject is standing still and is standing in the way of the object.
+- If the subject is in the dative case (the third case) , the subject is standing still and is standing in the way of the object.

 - Þessi bíll er fyrir mig = This car is for me.
 This car has already been allocated to me and is going to be my property soon.